libertyequalitydata/Data-Model-GraphQL/README.md

 ### Media Profile

 This project demonstrates how a data profile could be accessed using the GraphQL API.
-For this particular profile the information made available would be useful for a media company to use to give customized reading recommendations to the user.
+For this particular profile the information made available would be useful for a media company to use to give customized recommendations to the user.

 ### How to Use This Project